 What exactly is this strange looking soup below?
-Well, this Frittatensuppe (nouns in German always start with a capital) is not mine or your daily lunch soup I think.
+Well, this Frittatensuppe (nouns in German always start with a capital) is not my or your typical daily lunch soup I think.
 Frittaten-what?
 This German soup is also known as Flädlesuppe, pancake soup or crepe broth.
 It comes from Bavaria.
-You might also find it in Austria while on a snow holiday though.
+It always reminds me of fun snow holidays in Austria!

 Frittatensuppe (Sliced Crepe Broth)

 What goes in it?
 Well a couple of sliced hearty thin European pancakes or crepes and a good strong broth.
 A good glug of strong vegetable, beef or chicken – it’s up to you whether you keep it vegetarian or not.
 But make it salty and powerful.
 I sometimes add some worcester sauce as well.
 Serve this German pancake soup piping hot, sprinkled with the traditional fresh chives or parsley.